Income protection insurance

 - Accident and sickness.
 As the name suggests, this type of income protection pays out if you are unable to work as a result of an injury caused by an accident or a serious illness.
 This cover does not include redundancy.

 - Unemployment only.
 This type of cover pays out only if you’re made involuntarily redundant.
 If you’re dismissed or leave your job voluntarily, you won’t be covered.
 Illness and injury are also not included here.

 - Payment protection insurance.
-Also known as PPI, this cover pays part or all of the repayments on your outstanding loans, normally for up to two years.
+Also known as PPI, this cover pays part or all of the repayments on your outstanding loans, normally for up to 2 years.

 - Mortgage payment protection insurance.
-Also known as MPPI, this policy ensures your mortgage is covered if you can’t work, usually for around one year.
+Also known as MPPI, this policy ensures your mortgage is covered if you can’t work, usually for around a year.